dreamsxin/phalcon7-docs/zh/api/Phalcon_DI_Exception.rst

 :raw-html:`<a href="https://github.com/dreamsxin/cphalcon7/blob/master/ext/di/exception.c" class="btn btn-default btn-sm">Source on GitHub</a>`

-Exceptions thrown in Phalcon\\DI will use this class
+Exceptions thrown in Phalcon\\Di will use this class

 Methods